Community Emergency Response Fund

 As a community foundation, we are uniquely positioned to support the ongoing needs of our community and take on unexpected challenges, from the COVID-19 pandemic to local disasters, through grants to our nonprofit partners.

-Supporting Local Organizations
+Supporting Local Workers and Organizations

 About

-Response Fund was established in 2020
+Response Fund Established in 2020

 As a preparedness measure on March 13, 2020, the Community Foundation committed an initial $150,000 to this Fund, which was matched by generous donors, bringing the total to more than $300,000.
 Hansjörg Wyss, a philanthropist and Teton County resident, committed a lead gift of $750,000 to the Response Fund, helping to seed the efforts put forward by the Community Foundation.